newjersey/navigator.business.nj.gov/content/src/fundings/urban-enterprise-zone.md

 openDate: ""
 dueDate: ""
 descriptionMd: The Urban Enterprise Zone (UEZ) Manufacturers Energy Sales Tax Exemption provides manufacturers in UEZs a sales and use tax exemption for electricity and natural gas.
----
+summaryDescriptionMd: >-
   The Urban Enterprise Zone (UEZ) Manufacturers Energy Sales Tax Exemption provides manufacturers in UEZs a sales and use tax exemption for electricity and natural gas.
 ---

-### Eligibility
+## Eligibility

 - UEZ-certified manufacturers with at least 250 full-time employees
 - At least 50% of employees must be involved in the manufacturing process